 If you’re expecting a definitive answer, no dice.
 About the best we can do is offer you is a, “It all depends on your objectives, or your product or service, or your business need.”
 While there is no chiseled-in-stone answer, don’t fret.
 Here are some tips to help you answer the question, “How often should you send out a newsletter?”

-Before you get too far into the weeds of building your email campaigns, take a moment to assess how often you’re emailing your readers now.
+Before you get too far into the weeds of building your email campaigns, take a moment to check out Keap's email solutions and assess how often you’re emailing your readers now.
 (Assuming you are.)
 In some instances, the cadence you’ve already established may be a decent one.

 For those who have generated new lists or are taking this on for the first time, there’s a reasonably good chance your subscribers don’t know what to expect from you.
 This is your opportunity to set expectations that work well for you, the sender, and your recipients.